-A great deal of media attention necessarily is paid to mass shootings, which occur with shocking regularity in the United States.
-Appreciating the tragic nature of these events, statistically speaking, more than one person is killed every day in an accidental shooting in the United States.
+A great deal of media attention is necessarily paid to mass shootings which occur with shocking regularity in the United States.
+In appreciating the tragic nature of these events, statistically speaking, more than one person is killed every day due to accidental shooting in the United States.

 Accidental Shooting Death Statistics in the United States

-During the last year for which a full set of statistics are available, 489 people were killed in the United States because of accidental shootings, according to data maintained by the U.S. Centers for Disease Control and Prevention, as reported in the Los Angeles Times.
-15 years earlier, the number of people killed across the country was 824.
-Taking into account the population increase, the rate of people killed by accidental shootings dropped by 48 percent during this time period.
-There has been a decrease in the incidence of accidental gun shootings in all 50 states.
+According to the data maintained by the U.S. Centers for Disease Control and Prevention, as reported in the Los Angeles Times, 489 people were killed in the United States because of accidental shootings during the last year.
+The number of people killed across the country 15 years ago was 824.
+Taking into account the population increase, the rate of people killed by accidental shootings dropped by 48 percent during this period.
+There was a decrease in accidental gun shooting incidents in all 50 states.

 - Gun safety education programs